Shah Begum (wife of Jahangir): Marriage

 Nizamuddin remarks that she was considered to be the best and most suitable princess as the first wife of Prince Salim.
 Abul Fazl in Akbarnama illustrates her as a jewel of chastity and describes her as an extremely beautiful woman whose purity adorned her high extraction and was endowed with remarkable beauty and graces.

 The couple's first child was a daughter named Sultan-un-Nissa Begum, who was born on 25 April 1586 and died on 5 September 1646.
 She lived for sixty years.
 The couple's second child was a son named Khusrau Mirza, who was born on 16 August 1587.
 At his birth, Man Bai was bestowed the prestigious title of "Shah Begum" meaning "The royal lady".

 With her fidelity and sincere devotion to Jahangir, she won a special place in his heart.
 Jahangir was extremely fond of her and had her designated as his chief consort in his princely days.
 Jahangir while referring to her death in his biography records his attachment and affection for her.
-"The lady [Shah Begum] was ever ambitious of an ascendancy over the other inmates of the harem, and grew violent at the slightest opposition of her will" said Inayatullah.

 Shah Begum constantly advised Khusrau to be loyal to his father.
 When she saw that it was of no use, she decided to take her own life finding no way to reconcile father and son which was the token of her fidelity towards her husband, Salim.

 Death

 Shah Begum died on 5 May 1605.
 She was incapable of tolerating the misconduct of her son, and brother, Madho Singh towards Jahangir, which despaired her life in a circumstantial trauma.
 The constant complaints of Salim to Akbar about Khusrau had put her mind at the stage of confusion and filled her heart with melancholy.
 Further, gaining no success in pursuing Khusrao to be loving and loyal toward his father, she became overwhelmed with grief and this failure added to her woes.
 One day when Salim had gone on hunting, she stole away from her maids, consumed excess opium, and committed suicide.
-Jahangir was devastated over the news of her death and much to his grief didn't consume meals for four days.
+Jahangir was devastated over the news of her death and much to his grief did not consume meals for four days.
 He was eventually pacified by his mother, Mariam-uz-Zamani.